 If compression fractures in your spine prevent you from working or enjoying a high quality of life, the pain management experts at Florida Medical Pain Management can help.
 At their offices in St. Petersburg, Spring Hill, and New Port Richey, Florida, the board-certified physicians offer outpatient kyphoplasty procedures to repair the fractures and restore the stability of your spine.
-If you’re hunching over due to pain and need relief, schedule a consultation for kyphoplasty by calling the Florida Medical Pain Management office nearest you or by requesting an appointment online today.
+If you’re hunching over as a result of pain and need relief, schedule a consultation for kyphoplasty by calling the Florida Medical Pain Management office.
+Pick the office nearest you or by requesting an appointment online today.

 Kyphoplasty Q & A